-1st Offence - 3 days of OCS (Off Campus School Suspension)

-2nd Offense - 5 days of OCS (Off Campus School Suspension)

-3rd Offense - 3 days of OSS (Out of School Suspension)
+1st Offence - 3 days of OSS 2nd Offense - 5 days of OSS 3rd Offense - 10 days of OSS

-Subsequent Offenses - long term suspension and referral to law enforcement officials; possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.
+Subsequent Offenses - long-term suspension and referral to law enforcement officials; possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.

-Juuls & Vape Instruments
+Juuls & Vape Instruments, and Edibles

-Juuls and Vape Instruments are prohibited on the campusor inside the school buildings of the Ben Hill County School System as these instruments are used for various recreational activities to include, but not be limited to smoking tobacco oil as well as illegal drugs such as THC, CBC, and Marijuana.
+Are prohibited on the campus or inside the school buildings of the Ben Hill County School System as these instruments are used for various recreational activities, including, but not limited to, smoking tobacco oil as well as illegal drugs such as THC, CBC, and Marijuana.

-1st Offence - 5 days of OCS (Off Campus School Suspension)

-2nd Offense - 3 days of OSS (Out of School Suspension)

-3rd Offense - 5 days of OSS (Out of School Suspension)
+1st Offence - 3 days of OSS 2nd Offense - 5 days of OSS 3rd Offense - 10 days of OSS - referred to Tribunal